ExCiteS/geokey/README.rst

 Install with Docker
 ===================

 Download and install `Docker CE <https://www.docker.com/community-edition#download>`_ for your platform.
 This will include the `docker-compose` command used below.
+(Note that when using Ubuntu, most of these commands need to be run as root or prefixed with sudo).

 1. Pull and extract relevant images, build the GeoKey application container: